Ever wondered what is the best thing to eat before and after a workout?

-I’ve tried to include a variety of ideas for those of you who are on a go and don’t have access to a kitchen before or after training, can still snack on something nutritious and satisfying!
+We have tried to include a variety of ideas for those of you who are on the go and don’t have access to a kitchen before or after training.
+This ensures you can still snack on something nutritious and satisfying!

-For most of us, who are not training for a specific athletic competitions, the best pre- and post-training meals will contain some combination of high quality plant based protein, high quality carbohydrates, healthy fats, also some fruit and vegetables.
+For most of us, who are not training for specific athletic competitions, the best pre and post-training meals will contain some combination of high-quality plant-based protein, high-quality carbohydrates, healthy fats, also some fruit and vegetables.

 These whole foods provide an awesome blend of nutrients: protein, carbohydrates, fats, fiber, vitamins, minerals, antioxidants, and phytonutrients that build muscle, supply energy, decrease inflammation, and boost recovery.

 Of course, you can eat solid foods or drink smoothies.
 And the amount of each macronutrient can vary depending on your needs as well as personal preferences and tolerances.
 It’s good to try a variety of listed suggestions and find out what works for you best.

 In terms of timing, you have about one to two hours on both sides of your training to still get maximal benefit.

 It is so creamy and oh-so-healthy!
 It has the nutritional goodness of raw cacao powder and avocado, without added sugar or dairy, making it diabetic friendly!
 You can quickly and easily blend this up in 30 seconds with a Blendtec or Vitamix blender and fuel for an intense workout ahead.
 Full post HERE.

 Chocolate Chip Cookie Dough Bites – Raw + Vegan